aidosgal/alem/API_ENDPOINTS.md

 3. Pagination is available on all list endpoints
 4. Filtering parameters can be combined
 5. The `details` field in vacancies allows flexible data storage for future extensions
-6. Only active services are returned in organization details and service listings
+6. Services currently don't have status, image, or category fields - these are planned for future implementation
+7. All prices are in decimal format with 2 decimal places